Dimitri Baramki

-Dimitri Constantine Baramki, often styled D. C. Baramki (1909, Jerusalem, Sanjak of Jerusalem – 1984, California, U.S.), was a Palestinian archaeologist who served as chief archaeologist at the Department of Antiquities of the Government of Mandatory Palestine from 1938 to 1948.
+Dimitri Constantine Baramki, often styled D. C. Baramki (1909, Jerusalem, Sanjak of Jerusalem – 1984, California, United States), was a Palestinian archaeologist who served as chief archaeologist at the Department of Antiquities of the Government of Mandatory Palestine from 1938 to 1948.
 From 1952 until his retirement, he was the curator of the Archaeological Museum at the American University of Beirut, Lebanon, where he served as a professor of archaeology.

 Biography

 Dimitri Baramki was born in Jerusalem, then in the Ottoman Empire's Mutasarrifate of Jerusalem, to a Palestinian Christian family.
 He studied at St. George's School, Jerusalem.
 He was appointed Student Inspector, Special Grade, in the Department of Antiquities of the British Mandate government from September 1927.
 At the beginning of 1929 he was promoted to Inspector.
 In 1934, he completed his academic studies at the University of London.
 From 1938 to 1948 he served as chief antiquities inspector in place of Robert Hamilton, who was appointed director of the department.
 In 1945 he was appointed Senior Archaeological officer.

 During his years in Palestine, Baramki published many articles, mainly in the Quarterly of the Department of Antiquities in Palestine (QDAP) journal, on various sites - from the Bronze Age tombs to Byzantine churches.